First search for exclusive diphoton production at high mass with tagged protons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Abstract

-For the anomalous quartic gauge coupling extension of the SM introduced earlier, an observed upper limit of 2.08\unit{fb} can be compared with the expected limit of 2.49\unit{fb} using the background-only hypothesis.
+For the anomalous quartic gauge coupling extension of the SM introduced earlier, an observed upper limit of 2.1\unit{fb} can be compared with the expected limit of 2.5\unit{fb} using the background-only hypothesis.
 This upper limit is used to place the first limits on the four-photon anomalous quartic gauge couplings.
-The signal efficiency is observed to be approximately constant over a wide range of the couplings parameters $\zeta_1$ and $\zeta_2$ in the search region.
-It is evaluated at 63.8\% for the central two-photon system and 22.7\% for the forward proton system.
+It was studied that the signal efficiency does not vary strongly over a wide range of the couplings parameters $\zeta_1$ and $\zeta_2$ in the search region.
+It is evaluated at a combined (14.5 $\pm$ 1.9)\% signal efficiency, significantly higher than for the SM LbL process.
 Figure \ref{fig:scan_anom} shows the region of the parameter phase space where the corresponding cross section is excluded by this measurement.
 Consequently, when one of the model parameters is assumed to be null, the other is limited to \begin{linenomath}

 \end{linenomath}

 To summarize, the CMS-TOTEM precision proton spectrometer has proven the feasibility of continuously operating a near-beam proton spectrometer at a high-luminosity hadron collider.
 The first search for the $\PGg\PGg\to\PGg\PGg$ process with forward proton tags is presented.
 The search uses an integrated luminosity of 9.4\fbinv of proton-proton collisions collected at a 13\TeV center-of-mass energy at the LHC during 2016.
 No events are observed with a pair of proton tracks compatible with the diphoton kinematic properties with an expected background of 0.23 and 0.43 events for the 2 and 3 standard deviations windows, respectively.
 This provides the first limit for the standard model light-by-light production cross section at a scale of hundreds of \GeV, and places limits on anomalous couplings for the four-photon interaction based on an effective field theory extension of the standard model.